erinfox/ruby-syntax/active-record-challenge.md

 ---------CHALLENGES---------
 With this user ID --- find their latest broadcast and see if it was sent.
-^^ but find the html from the email
+^^ Now find the html from the email

+What is a users default email template?